-Google’s endeavor of improving infrastructure has not been concluded even after three years of the company’s investment of $30 billion as they continue to pursue higher limits of increased connectivity.
+Google’s endeavor to improve infrastructure has not been concluded even after three years of the company’s investment of $30 billion as they continue to pursue higher limits of increased connectivity.
 As of today, they announced the addition of three new undersea submarine cables and five new Cloud Platform regions.

 The Netherlands and Montreal regions await their opening in the first quarter of 2018, closely followed by Los Angeles, Finland, and Hong Kong.
 The commission of three cables in 2019 includes the Curie, connecting Chile to Los Angeles, HK-G connecting Hong Kong to Guam, interconnecting major subsea communication hubs in Asia, and Havfrue, a consortium cable connecting the USA to Denmark and Ireland.

-Google’s cloud service attract investments for constant improvements of their network, some accounts contributing up to 25% of internet traffic.
-These investments aim at improving connectivity and expand Google’s reach of Cloud services, having companies like PayPal depending on them for the smooth execution of their business ventures.
-Shri Shivananda, PayPal’s Senior Vice President and Chief Technology Officer, had commented that the billions of transactions across the globe must be done “securely, instantaneously and economically”, thereby rendering security, networking and infrastructure as key considerations while choosing a cloud provider.
+Google’s cloud service attracts investments for constant improvements of their network, with some accounts contributing up to 25% of internet traffic.
+These investments aim at improving connectivity and expanding Google’s Cloud services reach, having companies like PayPal depend on them to successfully execute their business ventures.
+Shri Shivananda, PayPal’s Senior Vice President and Chief Technology Officer, had commented that the billions of transactions across the globe must be done “securely, instantaneously and economically”, thereby rendering security, networking, and infrastructure as key considerations when choosing a cloud provider.
 He added, “With Google Cloud, we have access to the world’s largest network, which helps us reach our infrastructure goals and best serve our millions of users.”

-For the North Atlantic region, the Havfrue cable, which is Danish for a mermaid, shall be connecting the USA to Denmark and Ireland.
-For the aim of increasing capacity and resilience, Google has been working with Facebook, Aqua Comms, and Bulk Infrastructure and will be built by TE SubCom and is expected to be out by the end of 2019.
+For the North Atlantic region, the Havfrue cable, Danish for a mermaid, shall connect the USA to Denmark and Ireland.
+To increase capacity and resilience, Google has been working with Facebook, Aqua Comms, and Bulk Infrastructure and will be built by TE SubCom and is expected to be out by the end of 2019.

 The installations of the new submarine cables enable expansions in Google’s existing cloud network.
 They have over 100 points of presence and more than 7,500 edge caching nodes.
 This ensures faster and more secure connectivity for all users.
 Delivery products such as Machine Learning Engine, Spanner, BigQuery and other Google Cloud Platform and G Suite services would not be possible to be delivered without the Google network.
 This whole system is meant for Google Cloud customers who must be able to avail the same network infrastructure that powers its own services, upholding the reputation of providing speed, capacity, and reliability that Google upholds globally.